zinmyopaing/ICT-Hacking-MVP/docs/Selected-opportunity-scan.md

-Selected Semester Project Opportunity
+# Selected Semester Project Opportunity

-Selected Project Title
+## Selected Project Title

-Smart Assignment Reminder App
+Campus Lost and Found System

-Target User
+## Target User

-Who has the problem?

-University students who manage multiple courses, assignments, quizzes, and examination schedules.
+University students

-Problem Statement
+## Problem Statement

-What problem does the user experience?

-University students often forget assignment deadlines, quiz dates, and project submission times because information is spread across different platforms such as learning management systems, class messaging groups, and handwritten notes.
-Missing deadlines can negatively affect academic performance and increase stress.
+Students lose personal items and do not know where to search or report them.

-Current Alternative
+## Current Alternative

-How do users currently solve or manage this problem?

-Students currently use notebook planners, phone calendars, alarm applications, sticky notes, spreadsheets, and messaging group reminders to track deadlines.
-However, these methods are often disconnected, require manual updates, and do not effectively prioritize urgent tasks.
+Asking friends, posting in chat groups, and contacting security staff.

-Proposed IT Solution
+## Proposed IT Solution

-Develop a mobile application that allows students to record assignments, organize tasks by course, receive automatic notifications before deadlines, and view all academic activities in a single dashboard.
+A web-based lost and found platform.

+## Why This Opportunity Was Selected
+It received the highest NUF score and is easy to validate.

+## Why This Is Feasible Without IoT or Advanced Cybersecurity
+The project only requires a web interface and database.

+## Possible MVP Type
+Web App Prototype

+## Initial Validation Plan for Lab 03
+Interview students and collect feedback.